Is That a Tear: Content

 "Is That a Tear" is a mid-tempo song prominently featuring the fiddle and steel guitar.
 It begins when the narrator finds an unexpected message on his phone from an estranged lover.
 In the message, she says she's sorry she missed him and that she's doing fine.
 He plays the message over and over again, swearing he heard sadness and regret, or "a tear" in her voice.
 The song ends with the narrator contemplating whether he should call her back.

 Music video

-The music video was directed by Marc Ball, and is one of many music videos Lawrence filmed in the mid 1990s that featured a "quantum leap" theme (with Marc Ball as director).
-Beginning with the ending of the video for "Texas Tornado," it features Lawrence driving a taxicab, and helping a woman follow a group of men for an undisclosed purpose.
-It was also the last video to feature Lawrence's trademark mullet and mustache, which he sported from the beginning of his career in 1991 to approximately 1996.
+The music video was directed by Marc Ball, and premiered on CMT on November 28, 1996.
+Beginning with the ending of the video for "Texas Tornado", then it leads into Lawrence driving a taxicab, and helping a woman follow a group of men for an undisclosed purpose.
+It was the last video to feature Lawrence's trademark mullet and mustache, which he sported from 1991 to 1996.